hmsk/symlink-webpack-plugin/README.md

 The plugin doesn't make any symlink if a directory for a destination doesn't exist as default.
 Passing an option `force: true`, will create it regardless.

+When directories of symlink don't exist, `force` option allows to dig.
+For instance, what if a config has `symlink: 'one/two/200.html'` but `one/two/` dir doesn't exist when the plugin runs, `one`, `one/two` directories will be created.

 ### `hook` option (default: `afterEmit`)